Azure-Samples/ms-identity-javascript-react-tutorial/1-Authentication/1-sign-in/README-incremental.md

 1. Open your browser and navigate to `http://localhost:3000`.
 1. Select the **Sign In** button on the top right corner.
 Choose either **Popup** or **Redirect** flows (see: [MSAL.js interaction types](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/initialization.md#choosing-an-interaction-type)).
-1. Select the **View ID Token Claims** button at the center.
-This will display some of the important claims in your ID token.

 ![Screenshot](./ReadmeFiles/screenshot.png)